DailyTalk: Spoken Dialogue Dataset for Conversational Text-to-Speech: Experiments

 Table~\ref{tab:exp2_result} reports the experiment results.
 Even FastSpeech2 obtains higher naturalness score in section~\ref{sec:experiment1}, our baseline reports higher score than FastSpeech2 in three experiments: dialogue-level, User-System and Pairwise(synth pair) MOS tests.
+In other words, the audio quality is ranked a bit lower only when the output speech from two models is compared directly.
+But when it is evaluated under conversational conditions, our baseline beats the competitor for all metrics, showing the effectiveness of chat history, except the GT-synth pair.
+Notably, Pairwise (GT-synth) shows a different tendency compared to other metrics, so we discuss it in section~\ref{sec:turn_division}.

-Pairwise(GT-synth) and pairwise CMOS tests also show decreased gap in score considering audio naturalness test results.
-Dialogue-level and User-System CMOS results still show gap that FastSpeech2 synthesizes better than our baseline.
-We suspect that listeners are affected by audio naturalness when listening to audios from two models.
-Considering dialogue-level and user-system CMOS shows a similar gap, the gap tends to increase when people listen to the larger amount of audio.
+Pairwise (GT-synth) and pairwise CMOS tests also show decreased gap.
+Dialogue-level and User-System CMOS results still show a gap that FastSpeech2 synthesizes better than ours.
+We suspect that listeners are still affected by audio quality even with the guideline.
+Considering dialogue-level and user-system CMOS shows a similar gap, the gap tends to increase when people listen to a larger amount of audio.
 This gap may also come from a failure in a single utterance.
-Even a little mistake in a single utterance does not affect overall context-awareness a lot, and it may influence a lot when compared to non-failure results.
-Therefore, CMOS results would be said to be affected more by speech quality than MOS results, not context-awareness.
+Even a little mistake in a single utterance does not affect overall context-awareness much, and it may influence a lot compared to non-failure results.
+Therefore, we concluded that CMOS results would be said to be affected more by speech quality than MOS results, not context-awareness.

-Considering the four experiments' results have no significant difference, one can select any criterion satisfying the task's goal.
-Dialogue-level criteria can evaluate whether the model synthesizes the entire dialogue correctly.
-Pairwise criterion would evaluate the relationship between adjacent utterances, such as context preservation.
-In pairwise evaluation, the pairwise(GT-synth) metric can be used when synthesized speech needs to resemble ground truth recording, and pairwise(synth pair) test can be used to evaluate whether two synthesized speeches contain a common context.
-User-System evaluation can be used at the application level where the system replies user's utterance, such as voice secretary.
+Summing up, Dialogue-level criteria can evaluate whether the model synthesizes the entire dialogue correctly.
+The pairwise criterion would assess the relationship between adjacent utterances, such as context preservation.
+In pairwise evaluation, the pairwise (GT-synth) metric can be used when synthesized speech needs to resemble ground truth recording.
+The pairwise (synth pair) test can be used to evaluate whether two synthesized speeches contain a shared context.
+User-System evaluation can be used at the application level, where the system replies user's utterance, such as voice secretary.